NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 ## Upload, Submit and Release

 ### Upload and Validate Data
-The submitter will upload data to the project workspace and validate the data with the GDC dictionary.
+The submitter will upload data to the project workspace and validate the data with the GDC Data Dictionary.
 At this point, data is not yet submitted to GDC.
 [![GDC Data Submission Portal Workflow Upload](images/GDC_Submission_Portal_Workflow_Upload.png)](images/GDC_Submission_Portal_Workflow_Upload.png "Click to see the full image.")